kappnav/design/kind-action-mapping.md

 ### Action Configmap Merge

+The merge behavior is not new.
+It was defined in the original [action support](https://github.com/kappnav/design/blob/master/actions-config-maps.md).
+It is restated here for clarity and completeness.

 The action configmaps found are processed in order of precedence and merged together.
 They are read and processed one by one, according to the effective hierarchy order.
 Each action configmap specifies either to 'merge' or 'replace'.
 If the action configmap specifies 'replace', no further action configmaps in the hierarchy are processed.
 If the action configmap specifies 'merge', the actions it defines are combined with the actions defined by further action configmaps from the effective hierarchy.
 If two actions of the same type (e.g. url-action) have the same name, the first one found takes precedence, effectively overriding all others of the same name.

 e.g.